klaasdejong/SouffleConsole/README.md

 # Souffle Console

-A restaurant point of sale console application.
+A restaurant point of sale console application (C#).

 It is my intention to add a SQLite database and if it is all functioning, fork it and refactor it to a WPF MVVM applicaton.